-- For pupils with SEN but without a statement of educational need/EHCP, the decision regarding the support provided will be taken at joint meetings with the SENCo, classteacher and parent. - For pupils with a statement of educational need/EHCP, this decision will be reached in agreement with parents when the EHCP is being produced or at an annual review.
+- For pupils with SEN but without an EHCP, the decision regarding the support provided will be taken by the SENCo and class teacher, considering parent views where possible. - For pupils with an EHCP, this decision will be reached in agreement with parents when the EHCP is being produced or at an annual review.